Multistorey car park: Steel structure

 The ceiling slab of the steel structure car park is typically made of composite material such as corrugated steel sheets and concrete.
 The surface of the first-floor parking can be left bare or covered with epoxy or tarmac.

 Foundationless and modular

 Demand, steel features, and innovation have led to the development of a foundationless, modular, removable steel car park structure.

 Parking demand often grows quickly, significantly and sometimes unexpectedly.
-Modular steel car parks could be the proper solution if the surface area available is not sufficient and can be expanded upwards, or whenever it is not feasible to build up a multi-story parking.
+Modular steel car parks could be the proper solution if the surface area available is not sufficient and can be expanded upward, or whenever it is not feasible to build up a multi-storey parking.